COSC3020/tsp-comparison-kkrweb/README.md

 These are stored within the now uploaded csv within the repo.

-Use R to create 3 plots of this.
+Use R to create 3 plots of these runtime comparisons.
 One for TSP HK, one for TSP LS, and one for them overlaid to make the comparison easier.

+Similarly, then create 3 more plots now showing the two individuals as well as a comparison plot of tour length by matrix size.

 These are now all uploaded as separate pdfs within the repo.